 All the meetings and proceedings of the working groups will generally follow a defined process, with clear and transparent communication to all the members, within the budget of the organization itself and standardized documentation handling,

 The IACDS Secretariat serves as assistance to organize the meetings, follow-up of tasks and support in the preparation of deliverables.

-All the reference documentation of groups and subgroups will be posted at the IACDS website, within the private contents sections (Intranet).
+All the reference documentation of groups and subgroups will be posted on the IACDS website, within the private contents sections (Intranet).

 The concept of deliverable is something that can be used or transferred to someone else.

-Some examples of deliverables are a work document, a printed publication, an education session, an activity/event, …
+Some examples of deliverables are a working document, a printed publication, an education session, an activity/event, …